 Entitled Two Andys, the mural by Pittsburgh artists Sarah Zeffiro and Tom Mosser was commissioned by The Sprout Fund in 2005 as part of a series aimed at revitalizing shabby downtown exteriors with public art.
 This mural commemorates Pittsburgh's two white-haired Andrews, men who drastically changed the appearance of the worlds they inhabited.
 The Andys are shown primping in a beauty shop, their white tresses wrapped around curlers and positioned beneath hair dryers.
 Our man Carnegie has his hands soaking in manicure liquid (sadly not apparent from my street-level photo).
 It's impossible not to think about the Carnegie who never dirtied his hands during labor disputes, preferring to let subordinates handle the gritty details...and fun to imagine this as a commentary on Carnegie softening up his public image.
 Pittsburgh architectural scholar Dr. Franklin Toker immortalized the mural as representative of the dynamic nature and compelling history of our urban environment when he used it as the cover of his fabulous book Pittsburgh: A New Portrait.

 We do pay serious homage to Carnegie in Pittsburgh, of course, but such examples are generally discrete and you've got to look for them.
-For instance, there are Andrew Carnegie portraits and busts aplenty at the local libraries, where his resolute gaze follows stack-browsing patrons.
-But it must be admitted that such images are typically ignored by patrons.
+For instance, there are the de rigueur Andrew Carnegie portraits and busts at local libraries, where his resolute gaze follows stack-browsing patrons.
+Such images are typically ignored by patrons.

-There's a strategically-placed official state marker that commemorates his largesse outside the Oakland Carnegie Library that does get a bit more attention.
+There's a strategically-placed official state marker that that gets a bit more attention, commemorating Carnegie largesse outside the mammoth Oakland Carnegie Library

-Out of sight to the common man is Louise Carnegie's favorite portrait of her husband (actually commissioned by his frenemy, Henry Clay Frick).
+Out of sight to the common man is Louise Carnegie's favorite portrait of her husband and one actually commissioned by his frenemy, Henry Clay Frick.
 Painted by French portrait artist Théobald Chartran, this painting hangs in the President's Office at the Carriage Drive entrance of the Carnegie Museum, safe from prying public eyes.